 Script – this is an individual PowerShell script.

-Role Capability – this was meant for I packages that enhance Windows roles, but is not used.
+Role Capability – this was meant for packages that enhance Windows roles, but is not used.

 In step 3 and step 4, you discover the number of commands, modules, DSC Resources, and scripts available in the gallery.
 Since there is constant activity, the numbers of PowerShell resources you discover are likely different from what you see in this book